-Trikafta should only be prescribed by physicians with experience in the treatment of CF. If the patient's genotype is unknown, confirm the presence of two F508del mutations or the presence of one F508del mutation and a MF mutation using a genotyping assay.
+Trikafta should only be prescribed by physicians with experience in the treatment of CF. If the patient's genotype is unknown, confirm the presence of at least one F508del mutation using a genotyping assay.

 Usual dosage

 Adults and adolescents aged 12 years and older